Complex Commercial Litigation

 Our firm’s appellate practice extends to Florida’s state appellate courts and the U.S. Court of Appeals for the 11th Circuit.
 We represent clients on both sides of civil appeals, vigorously defending our clients’ victories at the trial level and executing comprehensive appellate strategies designed to have unfavorable verdicts and pre-verdict decisions overturned.
 The lawyers in our appellate practice group are skilled writers and oral advocates, and they work closely with our trial attorneys to efficiently identify and pursue grounds for appeal.

 When your company’s future is on the line, you need a complex commercial litigation lawyer that has been there before.
-Our Fort Lauderdale legal team has significant experience representing clients in high-stakes multi-party and class-action litigation, and partner Robert S. Hackleman has been named to The Best Lawyers in America in Bet-the-Company Litigation.
+Our Fort Lauderdale legal team has significant experience representing clients in high-stakes multi-party and class-action litigation.
 We take an aggressive approach to representing clients whose viability is at stake, exploring all avenues for favorable pre-trial settlement while preparing to present a vigorous defense at trial.

 For businesses of all sizes and in all industries, facing litigation is something that must be done with a high degree of forethought and a critical understanding of both the immediate and long-term implications.
 While litigation can be disruptive, it can also be necessary; and, whether you are being forced to defend against allegations or you need to take action to protect your company’s interests, taking a strategic and informed approach is the best way to secure a favorable resolution as quickly and cost-effectively as possible.